 High growth companies tend to have a high P/E ratio because investors expect their earnings to go up massively in the future.
 The problem here, is that if the company misses these expectations, even slightly, the stock price and P/E ratio can come down significantly rather quickly.

-Therefore, if you're investing in a company with a high P/E ratio and investors have high expectations for growth, then keep in mind your investment return is very susceptible to whether the company can beat these expectations regularly.
+Therefore, if you're investing in a company with a high P/E ratio and investors have high expectations for growth, then keep in mind your investment returns are very susceptible to whether the company can beat these expectations regularly.
 If not, it's very likely that your downside risk and probability of downside will be substantial.

-If you have a long-term investment horizon or are more risk-averse, then it's in good practice to stick with investing in companies that are older and more established.
+If you have a long-term investment horizon and/or are more risk-averse, then you should stick with investing in companies that are older and more established.
 These companies have relatively stable earnings and consistent growth that is generally predictable.
 Moreover, these companies also likely have a strong economic moat built up and are therefore a lot less likely to lose you money over the long-term.
 In addition, these companies will have significantly less downside risk than recently IPO'd companies or high-growth companies.

 The second factor you should look at is how profitable a company is.
 In theory, a company's stock price is dependent on how profitable a company is or how profitable it's expected to be.
 Therefore, profitability is one of the first things you should look at when determining the downside risk of your holdings.